crflynn/stochastic/README.rst

 The diffusion processes are approximated using the Euler–Maruyama method.

-Here are the currently supported processes:
+Here are the currently supported processes and their class references within the package.

 * stochastic